West Midlands Metro rolling stock: T-69

 Sixteen T-69 trams were the original fleet, introduced into service in 1999, These were withdrawn from service gradually during 2014/15 as the new Urbos 3 fleet was introduced.
 The last, no. 16, was withdrawn from service in August 2015.

 The T69s were used only on the Midland Metro, and were built by the Italian company AnsaldoBreda.
-Their closest "brothers" were the SL95 running in Oslo, Norway.
+Their closest "brothers" were the SL95 running in Oslo, Norway, as well as the mechanically similar Manchester Metrolink T-68A trams.
 At 24.36 m long, the T-69s were the shortest modern tramcars in Britain.
 The vehicles were articulated, resting on three bogies, and had low floors over about 60% of the length.
 The central section of the trams was low floor, with inwards facing seating at the sides, while at each end was a raised seating area, accessible by steps.
 Each tram had 56 seats, with space for another 100 standing.
 They were accessible from three 1.25 m wide entrances on each side, with twin plug doors.

-When delivered, all trams carried a livery of a purple body, red fronts, grey skirt and yellow doors, but several were refurbished and repainted in Network West Midlands' silver and magenta livery.
+When delivered, all trams carried a livery of a purple body, red fronts, grey skirt and yellow doors, but trams 05, 07, 09, and 10 were refurbished and repainted in Network West Midlands' silver and magenta livery, tram 11 was also repainted, this unit was repainted into the original Birmingham Corporation Tramways.
 From their entry into service, each tram had a roller-blind style destination board; in 2013, these were replaced with new LED Destination boards on all trams.

 Most trams were named after local celebrities or people of note.
 After withdrawal 1-15 were placed in storage at Long Marston.
 In February 2016 proposals were unveiled to convert the Isle of Wight Island Line into a tram line.
 It was reported that the remaining T-69s could be purchased second hand and re-used for this scheme.
 However, this proposal never came to fruition, and in 2018 tram 11 was donated for preservation.
-Tram 16 was originally planned to be retained as an engineering tram, but has now also been stored at Long Marston.
 The remaining 12 were sold for scrap.
 In July 2022 Transport for West Midlands scrapped "preserved" tram 11.
-Trams 07, 10 and 16 remain in storage at Long Marston however in June 2022 tram 10 was repainted into a advert for British Transport Police for use during a demonstration at the annual Rail Live event.
+Trams 07 and 10 remain in storage at Long Marston.
+In June 2022 tram 10 was repainted into an advert for British Transport Police for use during a demonstration at the annual Rail Live event.

+Tram 16 was moved from Long Marston to the Very Light Rail National Innovation Centre in Dudley in November 2023, where it was refurbished and re-liveried as a battery-powered test tram.

 Maintenance vehicles

 National Express Midland Metro, the former operator of the tramway until 2018, acquired a number of vehicles for maintaining the line.
 These included a Unimog, and road-rail lifting platform.
-These vehicles have been transferred to the new operator, Transport for West Midlands, and are still in use today.
+These vehicles have been transferred to the new operator, Transport for West Midlands, and are still in use.